Rhizome Summer School

 This course will use basic botany and intuitive methods that engage our senses to identify and connect with medicinal plants.
 Each class will be spent outside exploring a different community garden and discussing the herbs we find.
-This is one of our favourite courses as we are outside in these beautiful community gardens around Bristol and are able to show you and harvest the fresh herbs.
+This is one of our favourite courses as we are outside in these beautiful community gardens in the midsummer, the peak of herb growing.

 Each week you will also look at a particular plant family.
 This will expand your understanding of how plants are organised, enable you to recognise patterns among related plants and their medicinal uses.
 Learning plant families and their shared botanical and medicinal characteristics is a great way to deepen your herbal knowledge.